Lindurion/closure-pro-build/README.md

 Usage
 -----
-Sample usage for a project using 1 CSS module (for application and 3rd party CSS) and 2 JS modules (one for server-side Soy templates to render initial HTML page and the other for all client-side JS that will be downloaded by users):
+Sample usage for a project using a CSS module (for application and 3rd party CSS) and 2 JS modules (one for server-side Soy templates to render initial HTML page and the other for all client-side JS that will be downloaded by users):

     var closureProBuild = require('closure-pro-build');

     var projectOptions = {
       rootSrcDir: 'src/',
-      cssModules: {
-        'style': {
+      cssModule: {
+        name: 'style',
         description: 'All CSS styles for the project',
         closureInputFiles: ['main.gss', 'other.css'],
         dontCompileInputFiles: ['path/to/some/third_party.css']
-        }
       },
       jsModules: {
         'page': {